pypy/pypy.org/posts/2025/02/pydrofoil-optimizations.md

 Witulski, Matti Picus, Jubo Xu, Ryan Lin, and others).
-I have written [very little](/posts/2023/05/rpython-used-to-speed-up-risc-v-simulation-over-15x.txt) about it, so in this post I wanted to explain the architecture of Pydrofoil a little bit better, how some of the optimizations that I have implemted for it work, and explore which of the optimizations help how much.
+I have written [very little](/posts/2023/05/rpython-used-to-speed-up-risc-v-simulation-over-15x.txt) about it, so in this post I wanted to explain the architecture of Pydrofoil a little bit better, how some of the optimizations that I have implemented for it work, and explore which of the optimizations help how much.